jspri/firebase-functions-local/README.md

 });

 exports.app = functions.https.onRequest(require('./app'));
-exports.publish = functions.database.ref('articles/{uid}/{articleName}').onWrite(require('./publish'));
+exports.publish = functions.database.ref('articles/{uid}/{article}').onWrite(require('./publish'));
 ```
 ## Limitations

-- Functions that have been deployed using `firebase deploy` will also run.
+- Functions that have been deployed using `firebase deploy` will run concurrently with `firebase-functions-local`.
 These should be disabled before using this library or you may get strange results.
 - In order to generate `Change` objects the existing database state has to be loaded on startup.
 This can cause delays before the local functions become response.
 - Unable to listen to paths that have large response items or too many children. https://firebase.google.com/docs/database/usage/limits